Smoked Salmon Fettuccini Alfredo

 - 1-2 tablespoons chopped fresh parsley

-- Meanwhile, melt the butter in a large skillet over medium heat.
+- Meanwhile, melt butter in a large skillet over medium heat.

 - In 2-cup measuring cup, combine heavy whipping cream and milk and slowly stir into the cream cheese mixture, whisking constantly.

-- Bring it to a boil, stirring occasionally.
+- Bring the sauce to a boil, stirring occasionally.

-- Stir in the Parmesan cheese, salt and pepper and continue to cook until desired thickness.
-Keep in mind the sauce thickens rather quickly.
-If the sauce thickened too much, add a bit of milk to thin it.
+- Stir in parmesan cheese and continue to cook until desired thickness.
+(Keep in mind the sauce thickens rather quickly.
+If the sauce had thickened too much, thin it out with a bit of pasta cooking water.)

 - Add cooked pasta, smoked salmon, parsley and lemon juice.
 Toss everything until well combined.
 Serve immediately.